 Food is very varied and most resorts offer a wide selection of different cuisines to suit all tastes.
 There are often healthy options and they cater well for vegetarians and other dietary requirements.

 Every resort I have visited has had at least 3 different restaurants to choose from and often many more.

 Breakfast is often served as a buffet in the main restaurant and there’s usually a buffet option for dinner also.
 Themed restaurants are very common and you’ll almost always have the option to experience dining in special destinations and locations around the island.

-Quick Tip: Ensure you attend the Maldivian themed night at your resort and try the various curries, breads and fried snacks.
+Quick Tip: Ensure you attend the Maldivian-themed night at your resort and try the various curries, bread, and fried snacks.
 They’re wonderful and the food is usually accompanied by a traditional dance and music performance during your dinner.

 A vacation in the Maldives is very much a ‘beach vacation’, so packing light is quite easy.

 Check out our tropical vacation packing list.

 Most international flights will allow you 30kg (66lbs) of hold luggage, however, if you’re taking a seaplane transfer, then you’ll be charged for additional weight above the 20kg (44lbs) hold and 5kg (11lbs) cabin allowance.